 Because ecstasy causes extremely euphoric feelings, addiction to ecstasy can be hard to break.
 But it IS possible.
 With a little help from dedicated professionals in an ecstasy rehab program, people addicted to ecstasy can take back their lives.
 More on ecstasy rehab and what to expect here.

-A friend or a loved one is using ecstasy too often and too much?
-So much so that it’s starting to influence other aspects of their life and is worrying you.
-Discover here what you can do about it.
+Is a friend or a loved one is using ecstasy too often or too much?
+This article thoroughly guides you on providing help… and explains what you can do about it.

 Recreational ecstasy use over the long-term may lead to lasting brain damage and bring on other physical and psychological health risks.
 More about the long term effects of ecstasy (MDMA), here.